satyamx/vizsort/README.md

 # Sorting Visualization

 Inspired by Clément Mihailescu's sorting visualisation [project](https://github.com/clementmihailescu/Sorting-Visualizer), this is a much simpler version (just using basic HTML and JavaScript) of the same with an added feature of controlling the speed of the animation.
+Access the github page [here](https://satyamx.github.io/vizsort/).

 ### How to use?

 just do
 1. `git clone https://github.com/satyamx/vizsort.git`
-2. go into the vizsort directory and run `index.html` locally on your browser
+2. go into the `vizsort` directory and run `index.html` locally on your browser
 3. play around

 ###  Algorithms Visualized